CBO Says the Bill Cut Taxes by $3.7 Trillion, Plus Cost of the Refundable Credits

 Right now, jobless workers in Wisconsin have access to 37 weeks of federal unemployment benefits.
 About 44,000 Wisconsin workers who haven’t been able to find a job currently receive federal unemployment benefits, pumping $42 million a month into the Wisconsin economy.
 Those out-of-work workers will see their benefits suddenly terminated.

 Nationally, more than two million jobless workers could lose their federal unemployment benefits at the end of the month.
 In addition, nearly one million people who would otherwise become eligible during the first three months of 2013 may not be able to receive any EUC benefits if this lifeline for the long-term unemployed is not extended.
-The failure to extend it would remove close to $30 billion of income from the pockets of jobless workers next year, which would be a huge hit for local communities and the national economy.
 Read more

 Day 3 of a series